ivma1-nhs/eligibility-signposting-api/infrastructure/stacks/networking/README.md

 ### Public HTTPS Request Flow

-1. External client makes HTTPS request → Internet Gateway
+1. External client makes HTTPS request to API Gateway
-2. Request routes to Load Balancer or API Gateway in public subnet
-3. Request forwards to Lambda (or other application) in private subnet
+2. Request forwards to Lambda (or other application) in private subnet
-4. Lambda processes the request and returns response
+3. Lambda processes the request and returns response
-5. Response returns to client through the same path
+4. Response returns to client through the same path

 ### Outbound Internet Access

-- Lambda functions in private subnets can make outbound internet calls via NAT Gateways
-- No direct inbound access to Lambda from the internet
+- No direct inbound or outbound access to Lambda from the internet

 ### Internal-Only Traffic